Email capture form

 is called with an existing external_id

-, the anonymous user profile is orphaned and all data for that profile is lost, including the email address.
+, the anonymous user profile is orphaned and specific user profile data fields that do not already exist on the identified user are merged, but any fields that do already exist are lost, including the email address.

 For more information, refer to the User profile lifecycle.